Nagoya, Ise-Shima, and the Kii Peninsula Feature

 - Japanese Phrases

 Honen Festival.
-The 1,500-year-old Tagata-jinja in Komaki is home to one of Japan's infamous male fertility festivals.
+The 1,500-year-old Tagata-jinja in Komaki is home to one of Japan's male fertility festivals.
 On March 15 large crowds gather to watch and take pictures of a 6-foot, 885-pound owasegata (phallus) being carried between two shrines and offered to the kami (god) for peace and a good harvest.
 The festival starts at 10 am and climaxes with face-size "lucky" rice cakes being tossed into the crowd just before 4 pm.
+Visitors who get hungry before then will find plenty of street stalls selling phallic snacks, including chocolate-coated bananas.
 The closest station is Tagata-jinja-mae on the Meitetsu Komaki Line.
 Change at Inuyama if you are traveling from Nagoya.
 The train takes one hour.

 Owari Tsushima Tenno Festival.
-The main feature of this charming, low-key event is five boats decorated with 365 paper lanterns (for the days of the year) arranged into a circular shape and 12 more (representing the months) hanging from a mast.
-The festival occurs the fourth Saturday and Sunday in July.
-Haunting traditional music accompanies the boats as they drift lazily around the river and the lanterns and fireworks reflect in the water.
+The main feature of this charming, low-key event is five wood-and-straw boats decorated with 365 paper lanterns (for the days of the year) arranged into a circular shape and 12 more (representing the months) hanging from a mast.
+The 500-year-old festival occurs the fourth weekend in July.
+Haunting traditional music accompanies the boats as they drift around the river and the lanterns and fireworks reflect in the water.
 Tsushima is 25 minutes west of Nagoya on the Meitetsu Bisai Line.
 Follow the crowds west from the station for about 15 minutes to the shrine and festival area.